NCUEE-NLPLab/ROCLING-2023-ST-MultiNERHealth/README.md

 # Citation
 Please cite the following paper for ROCLING 2023 MultiNER-Health Datasets:

 Lung-Hao Lee, Tzu-Mi Lin, and Chao-Yi Chen.
 2023.
 Overview of the ROCLING 2023 Shared Task for Chinese Multi-genre Named Entity Recognition in the Healthcare Domain.
-In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, .
+In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 333-338.

 @article{ROCLING 2023,
 author={Lung-Hao Lee, Tzu-Mi Lin, and Chao-Yi Chen},
 title={Overview of the ROCLING 2023 Shared Task for Chinese Multi-genre Named Entity Recognition in the Healthcare Domain},
 year={2023},
 conference={In Proceedings of the 35th Conference on Computational Linguistics and Speech Processing},
-pages={}
+pages={333-338}
 }

 # References
 Lung-Hao Lee, and Yi Lu.
 2021.
-Multiple embeddings enhanced multi-graph neural networks for Chinese healthcare named entity recognition.
-IEEE Journal of Biomedical and Health Informatics, 25(7): 2801-2810.
+Multiple embeddings enhanced multi-graph neural networks for Chinese healthcare named entity recognition. *IEEE Journal of Biomedical and Health Informatics*, 25(7): 2801-2810.

 Lung-Hao Lee, Chao-Yi Chen, Liang-Chih Yu, and Yuen-Hsien Tseng.
 2022.
 Overview of the ROCLING 2022 shared task for Chinese healthcare named entity recognition.
-In Proceedings of the 34th Conference on Computational Linguistics and Speech Processing.
-The Association for Computational Linguistics and Chinese Language Processing, pages 363-368.
+In *Proceedings of the 34th Conference on Computational Linguistics and Speech Processing*, pp. 363-368.

 Yin-Chieh Wang, Wen-Hong Wu, Feng-Yu Kuo, Han- Chun Wu, Te-Yu Chi, Te-Lun Yang, Sheh Chen, and Jyh-Shing Roger Jang.
 2023.
 CrowNER at ROCLING 2023 MultiNER-Health Task: enhancing NER task with GPT paraphrase augmentation on sparsely labeled data.
-In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. .
+In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 339-349.

 Chonglin Pang, You Zhang, and Xiaobing Zhou.
 YUN- HPCC at ROCLING 2023 MultiNER-Health Task: a transformer-based approach for Chinese healthcare NER.
-In  *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. .
+In  *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 317-324.

 Jun-Jie Wu, Tao-Hsing Chang, and Fu-Yuan Hsu.
 2023.
 ISLab at ROCLING 2023 MultiNER-Health Task: a three-stage NER model combining textual content and label semantics.
-In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. .
+In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 359-366.

 Tzu-En Su, Ruei-Cyuan Su, Ming-Hsiang Su, and Tsung-Hsien Yang.
 2023.
 2023.
 SCU-MESCLab at ROCLING-2023 Shared Task: Named Entity Recognition Using Multiple Classifier Model.
-In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. .
+In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 311-316.

 Xingwei Zhang, Jin Wang, and Xuejie Zhang.
 2023.
 YUN-ISE-ZXW at ROCLING 2023 MultiNER- Health Task: a transformer-based model with LoRA for Chinese healthcare named entity recognition.
-In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 316-320.
+In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 325-332.

 Xuelin Wang and Qihao Yang.
 2023.
 LingX at ROCLING 2023 MultiNER-Health Task: intelligent capture of Chinese medical named entities by LLMs.
-In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 350-355.
+In *Proceedings of the 35th Conference on Computational Linguistics and Speech Processing*, pp. 350-358.